 This website has been set up to provide a collection of information and photographs about the 22 Battalion and its people, starting with a collection of photographs documenting the last days of the war on 2-4 May 1945 as the 22nd entered Trieste.

-It is intended to add other information about the Battalion as it comes to hand, and as time permits.
-I am also compiling a nominal roll of all the men who served in the 22 Battalion at some stage.
+It is intended to add other information about the Battalion as it comes to hand.

 I am especially interested in photographs of the life and times of the 22nd.
 If you have photographs that you would like to share, please contact me.
 I am keen to obtain copies of personal photo albums.
 Scanned copies preferred, but I am able to scan all formats of photos (and negatives) so that they can be electronically archived.
 Photos will be carefully handled and returned.